tailscale/setec/docs/README.md

 accesses, and manages periodic backups.

-The setec server integrates with existing key-management infrastructure to bootstrap its own deployment (as of 24-Sep-2023, AWS KMS is supported).
+The setec server integrates with existing key-management infrastructure to bootstrap its own deployment (as of 24-Sep-2023, AWS KMS is supported; as of 19-Jul-2026, a key sealed to a TPM device can be used).
 Once the server is running on a tailnet, other programs can use it to access their production secrets with a basic WireGuard-encrypted HTTP request, rather than having to distribute secrets via files, environment variables, or manual